dinamokutya/aci-ansible-reference/README.md

 ### app-service-create
 Creates a complete DC network service for a two tier application.
 Creates Frontend and Backend EPG both EPGs added to vmware DVS.
 Input parameers stored in the ext_vars vile: App Name or **App ID**, **Tenant**, **Bridge domain** name and the name of the **DVS** in VMware

+### service-matrix
+Confugures EPG extension on an AEP when "x" -mark present in the datafile.